nasa-gcn/web-dev-bootcamp/syllabus/git-lecture.md

 1. **Understand the Context**: Familiarize yourself with the purpose of the changes, the problem being addressed, and the overall goal of the pull request.

-2. **Code Quality**: Assess the code for clarity, readability, and adherence to coding standards.
+1. **Code Quality**: Assess the code for clarity, readability, and adherence to coding standards.
 Ensure variable names, comments, and formatting are consistent and maintainable.

-3. **Functionality and Logic**: Verify that the changes function as intended and do not introduce new bugs or regressions.
+1. **Functionality and Logic**: Verify that the changes function as intended and do not introduce new bugs or regressions.
 Evaluate the logic and ensure it aligns with the project's requirements.

+1. **Code Review Tools**: Utilize code review tools and linting to automate and enhance the review process, catching common issues and maintaining consistency.

-4. **Testing**: Check if appropriate tests have been added or updated to cover the changes.
+1. **Testing**: Check if appropriate tests have been added or updated to cover the changes.
 Verify that existing tests still pass and that new code is adequately tested.

+1. **Testing the PR**: If feasible, test the pull request locally to validate its functionality and to provide more accurate feedback.

-5. **Performance**: Consider the impact of the changes on performance.
+1. **Performance**: Consider the impact of the changes on performance.
 Ensure that resource usage, response times, and scalability remain acceptable.

-6. **Security**: Assess the code for potential security vulnerabilities or risks.
+1. **Security**: Assess the code for potential security vulnerabilities or risks.
 Look for areas where user input may not be properly sanitized or validated.

+1. **Scope and Design**: Evaluate whether the changes align with the project's design and architecture.
+Consider long-term maintainability and extensibility.

+1. **Dependencies**: Check if the changes impact or are impacted by other parts of the codebase.
+Ensure that the changes integrate smoothly with existing functionality.

-7. **Documentation**: Review any new documentation, including code comments, README files, and user-facing documentation.
+1. **Documentation**: Review any new documentation, including code comments, README files, and user-facing documentation.
 Ensure that it is accurate, complete, and clear.

-8. **Comments and Feedback**: Provide constructive feedback that helps the contributor understand any suggested improvements.
+1. **Comments and Feedback**: Provide constructive feedback that helps the contributor understand any suggested improvements.
 Focus on actionable suggestions rather than just pointing out issues.

-9. **Scope and Design**: Evaluate whether the changes align with the project's design and architecture.
-Consider long-term maintainability and extensibility.

-10. **Dependencies**: Check if the changes impact or are impacted by other parts of the codebase.
-Ensure that the changes integrate smoothly with existing functionality.

-11. **Code Review Tools**: Utilize code review tools and linting to automate and enhance the review process, catching common issues and maintaining consistency.

-12. **Communication**: Engage in respectful and clear communication with the contributor.
+1. **Communication**: Engage in respectful and clear communication with the contributor.
 Address questions and concerns promptly and ensure a collaborative atmosphere.

-13. **Testing the PR**: If feasible, test the pull request locally to validate its functionality and to provide more accurate feedback.

-14. **Respect the Author's Intent**: While suggesting improvements, respect the original author's intent and approach.
+1. **Respect the Author's Intent**: While suggesting improvements, respect the original author's intent and approach.
 Provide alternatives rather than imposing drastic changes.

-15. **Approval and Merging**: Once satisfied with the changes, approve the PR or indicate any final changes required before merging.
+1. **Approval and Merging**: Once satisfied with the changes, approve the PR or indicate any final changes required before merging.
 Ensure that the PR aligns with project guidelines and practices.

 Effective pull request reviews promote code quality, knowledge sharing, and teamwork within a development team, ultimately leading to a more robust and reliable codebase.